 The big contrast between the rough “imperfect" texture and the smoothness of the perfect paint brush strokes for the grey and the black parts creates a visual shock to emphasize the dramatic contrast of life.

 Her first exhibition was staged in Hong Kong in 2000, since then she has participated to various exhibitions, Art fairs, and special events.

-Recently she was featured in 3 solo exhibitions around the world (Hong Kong, Singapore, Paris) and a featured exhibition in 2018 in the Hamptons (New York).
+Recently she was featured in 3 solo exhibitions around the world (Hong Kong, Singapore, Paris) and 2 featured exhibitions in 2018 and 2019 in the Hamptons (New York).